LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### Notes for Developers

-If you are developing for LDAR-Sim, please adhere to the following rules:
+If you are developing in LDAR-Sim, please adhere to the following rules:

 1. All parameters must be documented, refer to the examples below on the precise format.